TanveerAliS/react-addFriendsList/README.md

 ## Tasks

-- Please add pagination support to the list when there are more than 2 entries
+- Please add pagination support to the list when there are more than 2 entries - Completed
-- Please add option to select sex of a friend male/female and display it
+- Please add option to select sex of a friend male/female and display it - Completed
-- Please add tests using your preferred testing tool (jest, mocha, should.js ...)
+- Please add tests using your preferred testing tool (jest, mocha, should.js ...) - Completed

 ## Objectives